s-vinay/explore-dbt/index.md

 ## dbt - Transform data in your Warehouse

-Data build tool (called **dbt** going forward) is a cloud based tool for transforming data in your warehouse.
+Data build tool (called **dbt** going forward) is a tool for transforming data in your warehouse.
 The transformed data is the model on which users run their queries for drawing insights to make informed decisions.
 This learning is a 3-part series and details covered in each part is outlined below.

 - Part-1: what dbt can offer and why dbt ?
 - Part-2: installing packages with an example